Bridge-over-Baspa-river-near-Chitkul-village

 Indian Express

-The sheer beauty of this place I witnessed online through pictures and blogs helped me make up my decision to visit Chitkul.
+The sheer beauty of this place I witnessed online through pictures and blogs helped me make up my decision to visit Chitkul village.

 Chitkul Village

 And I planned this very special trip to Chitkul in almost a week’s time.
-I would go on to add that it was one of the best experiences I had in my life and hence this became my first travel blog.
+In the end, it was one of the best experiences of my life, and this became my first travel blog.

 This bridge on Baspa river will take you to the left bank of the river.

-Nestled in the picturesque Kinnaur Valley lies Chitkul.
+Nestled in the picturesque eastern edge of Sangla Valley of Kinnaur lies Chitkul.
 An adventure lover’s delight, a geography enthusiast’s paradise, and an all-out, enchantingly surreal landscape lends Chitkul its eternal delight!

 All About Chitkul